CharlotteGore/Cassette-Express/README.md

 ##Status

-_Working, unstable_
+_Working, ready for real world testing_

+##Known issues

 - Some test coverage for debug and production mode specific behaviours not there yet
 - Insufficient documentation.
+- No ability to reference external scripts yet
+- Insufficient real world testing to know what the known issues really are.

 ##Background

 Cassette-Express is an adaptation of Andrew Davey's Cassette (https://github.com/andrewdavey/cassette), a .net package which helps developers manage CSS, Javascript, Coffeescript assets.
-It is pretty bloody useful.
+It is amazingly useful.
+I wanted to use the same client side javascript in Node projects and discovered the same functionality - working with any javascript, not just CommonJS modules - didn't exist.

 ##Installing

 	npm install cassette-express

-##Typical Implementation
+##Implementation

 In typical ExpressJS app.js file, assuming you're still using the default /public/javascripts